tantowish/zenspire-be/README.md

 # Zenspire

-Zenspire is a mental health app that supports global goals for health, education, and gender equality.
-Zenspire helps individuals improve their well-being while contributing to Sustainable Development Goals 3 (Good Health and Well-being), 4 (Quality Education), and 5 (Gender Equality).
+Zenspire is a cutting-edge mental health companion app designed to provide essential support for individuals seeking mental health care but who may be hesitant or unable to see a psychologist.
+By leveraging technology, Zenspire makes mental health resources accessible and promotes overall well-being, contributing to key Sustainable Development Goals (SDGs).

 ## Getting started